Growing a Practice

 Coaching

 Coaching is a mix of teaching, motivating, and problem solving.
-It’s a great option for therapists because, in theory, you already possess the skills required to be a good coach.
-Dr. Alex Auerbach is a licensed counseling and sport psychologist and mental performance coach.
-“Mental health providers are uniquely qualified to offer coaching services at a level of quality and sophistication that’s hard to match,” he explains.
+It's a great option for therapists because, in theory, you already possess the skills required to be a good coach.
+Dr. Alex Auerbach, a licensed counseling and sport psychologist and mental performance coach, explains: "Mental health providers are uniquely qualified to offer coaching services at a level of quality and sophistication that's hard to match."

 Technically, anyone can say they are a coach.
 There are certification programs you can complete to add credibility to your name, but that is not a necessity to get started.

-It’s important to note here that you should never treat coaching as therapy.
+Important: You should never treat coaching as therapy.
 It is unethical to provide clients therapy under the guise of coaching and could result in you losing your license.
-Be upfront with your coaching clients that what you are providing is not therapy.

 Supervision